arslansD/CS-204-final/README.md

 **Note** :

-For demo purpose, in memory database (hsql) is being used.
-So, every time you start the application the tables will be re-created and you need to sign up again.
+Every time you start the application the tables will be re-created and you need to sign up again.

 To show a few documents on dashboard, for users with userid 01 and 02, I have created the insert script (data.sql) for table "doc".

-When you will use any other database with jdbc support like mysql or postgres, you can remove the data.sql file as it will be executed everytime when the applicattion starts.
-As mysql or postgres are not in memory database, you can run the script once manually before the application starts.

 ## Snapshots